Amna-05/Cloud-native-course-project-1/assignment/README.md

 ## Database

 ### Development / Testing

 SQLite is used automatically with no configuration.
 The `tasks.db` file is git-ignored.

 ### Production (Supabase)

-Set the `DATABASE_URL` environment variable in the ECS task definition:
+Set the `DATABASE_URL` environment variable in the ECS task definition: [ preferred ot use aws secret to save then in task-definition (best practice ) :]

 ```
 postgresql://USER:PASSWORD@HOST:5432/DATABASE
 ```

 The app handles:

 - `postgres://` → `postgresql://` URL normalisation (SQLAlchemy 2.x requirement)
 - `pool_pre_ping=True` to recover from idle connection drops (Supabase closes idle connections after ~5 minutes)